dohlee/learn-sed/README.md

 [address1,[address2]] p
 ```

 Do you remember **-n** option?
-By default, SED prints the content of the pattern buffer before it fetches a new line from text. **-n** option would prevent this auto-printing of pattern buffer.
-Then, can you guess the output of the following command?
+By default, SED prints the content of the pattern buffer before it fetches a new line from text. **-n** option prevents this auto-printing of pattern buffer.
+Then, can you guess the output of the following command without -n option?

 ```shell
 sed 'p' my_text.txt